GeoFoxit/Uni_SpringFramework_Task2/README.md

-# JavaSpring-PostgreSql
+# JavaJDBC-PostgreSql
-Learning Java Spring framework and how it interacts with PostgreSQL DB
+Learning JDBC and how it interacts with PostgreSQL DB